Skip to main content

 • No GRE exam is required for admission to this program, but submission of transcripts and letters of recommendation is required.

-Candidates are usually sponsored by their employers or funded by the student's personal savings.
+Candidates are usually sponsored by their employers or funded by the student's personal resources.
 The Department of Geosciences offers no departmental support.
 Limited scholarships and funding may be available; please contact the LPEG faculty for more details.

 Cost of attendance